-Navigating the health care systems can be challenging for anyone.
+Navigating the health care system can be challenging

 We have identified some questions to consider asking when exploring treatment options.
 Information about WestBridge is included as a point of comparison.